cloudfoundry/cf-deployment/PULL_REQUEST_TEMPLATE.md

-### Is this a cross-cutting change?

-_Does it update/impact multiple CF components?_

--if so, please list them...

 ### Will this change increase the VM footprint of cf-deployment?

 - [ ] YES --- does it really have to?
 - [ ] NO

 ### Does this PR make a change to an experimental or GA'd feature/component?